 Can you export the files in PDF?

-Yes, Slack conversations are html natives.
+Yes, Slack conversations are HTML natives.
 These can be converted into PDF files.

 How do Onna exports differ from Slack's standard exports?

 Onna's exports differ in a couple of ways.
-Slack's standard exports are JSON files which require further processing before you can use them in a review platform.
+Slack's standard exports are JSON files that require further processing before you can use them in a review platform.
 Each JSON object consists of one message along with the metadata for that message.
 One has to parse the file and assign control numbers for each individual message on every channel and every direct message, then sort and view each message from each conversation individually.

 Onna's exports are processed and ready to be loaded into a review platform.
 We divide messages up by day so that the volume that is being reviewed is less and it's easier to see the context around messages.

 With Onna, you can also filter down the amount that is being exported down to the specific person or channel (private or public) that one wants to review.
 This is different from the standard export which generally exports everything associated with a workspace.